 Bill Roscoe (Andrew William, hence A.W.
 Roscoe on papers) was born and brought up in Dundee, Scotland.
 He read Mathematics at University College, Oxford (Univ) 1975-78, obtaining the top mark for his year in the university.
 Together with another Univ student, Steve Brookes (now at CMU), he joined the Computing Laboratory (PRG) as a research student in 1978, and their DPhil work with Tony Hoare was on the mathematical foundations and models of his Communicating Sequential Processes (CSP) process algebra.
 Almost all Bill's subsequent research has either been based on CSP or has been a spin-off from it (examples of the latter being Hardware Verification and Computer Security).
 He was a Junior Research Fellow of St Edmund Hall 1980-3 and a Royal Society Research Fellow 1982-3.
 He became a College Lecturer at Univ in 1979 and a Tutorial Fellow there in 1983, when he was also appointed a University Lecturer in Computer Science at Oxford.
 He was given the title of Professor in 1997.
 In 2007 his job title was changed to "Research Professor" and he became a Senior Research Fellow at Univ.
 In 1993-7 he was Senior Tutor of Univ, in 1998-2000 he was the last ever Chairman of the Mathematical Sciences Faculty Board, and was Head of the Department of Computer Science (formerly called Director of the Computing Labratory) 2003-8 and 2009-14.

-Efficient deadlock−freedom checking using local analysis and SAT solving
+Efficient verification of concurrent systems using synchronisation analysis and SAT/SMT solving

 - Security Protocols for Ad Hoc Networks